aaqibahmad/Machine-Learning-Examples/README.md

   - Demonstrate the process using number of components and percentage of variance as criteria for obtaining the reduced dataset.
 - (ML_LAB_05) Demonstration of Linear Discriminant Analysis (LDA) for Dimensionality Reduction
 - (ML_LAB_06) Exploring Logistic Regression and "make_classification" and "make_multilabel_classification" functions for Generating Synthetic Data.
+- (ML_LAB_07) Logistic Regression
+  - Accuracy Comparison With and Without Regularization (Lasso and Ridge) for Breast Cancer Dataset.
+  - Comparing KNN with LR for the Same Dataset

   (More Will Be Added Soon)

  > Aaqib Ahmad